Skip links

 February 22, 2024

-Malapert A Crater, South Pole of the Moon.
-The Odysseus spacecraft lands on the lunar surface.
-After touching down, it falls on its side, but its instruments remain functional and the first photos will arrive after a few days.
-The Texas-based aerospace company Intuitive Machines,
+Malapert A crater, lunar south pole.
+The Odysseus probe lands on the lunar surface.
+After touching down, it falls onto its side, but its instruments remain functional, and the first photos will arrive a few days later.
+The Texas-based aerospace company Intuitive Machines, which developed

 January 19, 2024